pirate museum photo

 After a few minutes, you grab one last look at the Louisiana coastline and cross the border into the state of Mississippi.

 The capital of Jackson is the most populous with 138,000 residents.
-It’s the only town with more than 100,000 people in Mississippi.
+It’s the only town with more than 100,000 people.
 The state’s total population of 2.9 million is 35th among states.

 The mean elevation is only 300 feet, the 45th lowest in the United States.